-Stanley Mountain Trail is a 7.3 mile moderately trafficked out and back trail located near Idaho Springs, CO that features beautiful wild flowers and is rated as moderate.
+Stanley Mountain Trail is a 7.3 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 8/20/2016: Super windy and cold along the ridge.
 Definitely bring layers and water.
 Beautiful long distance views, anticlimatic end.
 We weren't sure we got to the end until we checked GPS later.